Charlesxhsk/VaR-CVaR-SGLD/README.md

 The paper "A fully data-driven approach to minimizing CVaR for portfolio of assets via SGLD with discontinuous updating" is from [1].

-This is a class project for simulating VaR &amp; CVaR by using data driven SGLD method given in above paper.
+This is a class project[2] for simulating VaR &amp; CVaR by using data driven SGLD method given in above paper.

 The code given in this repo is asked for two main tasks: